-- (C) In the case of a proposed modification, the nature of the proposed modification; and - (D) A direction to the agency to process the proposed [modification or revocation or modification in accordance with this section. - [(3)](2) After adoption of the resolution, the clerk shall transmit the resolution to the agency for processing. - [(4)](3) Upon receiving the resolution, the agency shall conduct an initial investigation into the reasons set forth in the resolution for [medification er] revocation or modification of the special management area [use] major permit and, within 60 days of receipt of the resolution, the agency shall give the permittee and any disclosed owner of record of the property that is subject to the permit, written notice of a hearing on the proposed [medification or revocation] revocation or modification.
-The written notice [shall] must meet the notice requirements of subdivision (c)(2)[.
-Thewritten notice shall], and must include the reasons for the proposed [medification or] revocation or modification set forth in the resolution [and, in addition,], and any other [or further] reasons for [medification or revocation] revocation or modification the agency may have [discovered, either] identified during its initial investigation or otherwise. - [(5)](4) The agency shall hold a public hearing on the proposed revocation or modification on a date set [no] not less than 21 nor more than 60 days following the date of sending the notice to the permittee and others pursuant to subdivision [(4)] (3). - [(6)](5) The agency shall give written notice of the hearing[,] and conduct the hearing[, and prepare a report on the hearing, all] in accordance with the provisions of [subdivisions] subsections (c)(3), (4), and (5), [and (6).
-Notwithstanding subdivision (c)(6), the agency shall transmit with the report a draft of a resolution to implement the recommendation of the report, whether or not the report recommends revocation or modification of the permit]. - (6) Following the public hearing, the agency shall prepare a written report and transcript of the public hearing to the council within 30 calendar days after the close of the public hearing.
-If the agency recommends revocation or modification, the report must include a draft resolution implementing the agency's recommendation.
+- (A) The permit [being] proposed to be [modified or revoked,] revoked or modified, identified by council resolution number and title[, if any]; - (B) The reasons for the proposed [modification or revocation, stated interms giving notice as to] revocation or modification, identifying which of the permissible reasons [for modification or revocation] set forth in subsection (a) are applicable; - (C) In the case of a proposed modification, the nature of the proposed modification; and - (D) A direction to the agency to process the proposed [modification or] revocation or modification in accordance with this section. - [(3)](2) After adoption of the resolution, the city clerk shall transmit the resolution to the agency for processing. - [(4)](3) Upon receiving the resolution, the agency shall conduct an initial investigation into the reasons set forth in the resolution for [modification or] revocation or modification of the special management area [use] major permit and, within 60 days of receipt of the resolution, the agency shall give the permittee and any disclosed owner of record of the property that is subject to the permit, written notice of a hearing on the proposed [modification or revocation.] revocation or modification.
+The written notice [shall] must meet the notice requirements of [subdivision] subsection (c)(2)[.
+The written notice shall], and must include the reasons for the proposed [modification or] revocation or modification set forth in the resolution [and, in addition,], and any other [or further] reasons for [modification or] revocation or modification the agency may have [discovered, either] identified during its initial investigation or otherwise. - [(5)](4) The agency shall hold a public hearing on the proposed revocation or modification on a date set [no] not less than 21 nor more than 60 days following the date of sending the notice to the permittee and others pursuant to subdivision [(4)] (3). - [(6)](5) The agency shall give written notice of the hearing[, and conduct the hearing[, and prepare a report on the hearing, all] in accordance with the provisions of [subdivisions] subsections (c)(3), (4), and (5) [and (6).
+Notwithstanding subdivision (c)(6), the agency shall transmit with the report a draft of a resolution to implement the recommendation of the report, whether or not the report recommends revocation or modification of the permit].